Physician Prescribed Care

 - “information systems cannot prompt or track patients through the decision-making process”; and

-- “adding any new process to a physicians office workflow will be a challenge”
+- “adding any new process to a physician office workflow will be a challenge”

-Despite these barriers Shared Decision Making is a Trend that will continue to gain in popularity and momentum, and those early adopters who will be shaping the processes, protocol, and adoption strategies may have a strategic healthcare advantage in shaping the movement and reaping the rewards.
+Despite these barriers, this form of decision-making will continue to gain in popularity and momentum, and those early adopters who will be shaping the processes, protocol, and adoption strategies may have a strategic healthcare advantage in shaping the movement and reaping the rewards.